-We’ve all been there.
-The day, oh who am I kidding, the minute of reckoning.
-The minute you need to decide if you’re going to say yes or no to the latest request for your time.
+We’ve all been there—the day of reckoning—the moment you need to decide whether to say yes or no to the latest request for your time.

 Say yes, and it’s goodbye respite.
-Or, say no, and keep your important self-care time.
+Or, say no and keep your essential self-care time.

-But, how do you say no to all of the seemingly critical and urgent demands?
+But how do you say no to all of the demands?

 If you’re like me, you can sense the desperation in the voices of the people making the requests.